Austin Metro Baseball League Rules

 10. COURTESY RUNNERS

 Each team may have two designated players who may have courtesy runners.
 The courtesy runner will be the last batted out.
 Designated players must be noted on the line-up card before the game starts at the home plate conference.
 You may not save designated players or add them later in the game.
-If a designated player becomes injured or is suspended from the game, team loses that courtesy runner.
+If a designated player is removed from the game, becomes injured or is ejected from the game, that team loses that courtesy runner.
 You may run for the catcher only with 2 outs in any inning.
 Runner for the catcher is also the last batted out.
 If a designated player refuses the courtesy runner, the designated player loses the courtesy runner for the rest of the game.
 If an incorrect courtesy runner is used, opposing team has only one pitch to protest to the umpire and runner will be ruled out.
 If courtesy runner is protested, then the pitch will be ruled a dead ball.
 However, if the courtesy runner is ruled as the correct runner, then the pitch thrown will count as ruled.

 11. PLAYERS